dbalan/ansible-role-prometheus-node-exporter-legacy/README.md

 ## Requirements

-Designed for RedHat/CentOS 6; should work on any system that uses init.d and chkconfig.
+Designed for RedHat/CentOS 6/Debian Wheezy and Ubunty 14.04; should work on any system that uses init.d and chkconfig.

 ## Role Variables